PathwayCommons/cpath2/cpath2-mvn/cpath-webdocs/src/main/webapp/resources/docs/README.txt

 the main tab-delimited file format specified by the Broad Molecular Signature Database (http://www.broad.mit.edu/gsea/msigdb/).

-In this output format, all participants in the pathway are specified as official gene symbols (if an official gene symbol is not available, the participant will not be exported).
+In this output format, all participants in the pathway are specified with a UniProt Accession.
 All participants for a pathway must come from the same species as the pathway.
 Therefore some participants from cross-species pathways are removed.
 Exporting to the MSigDB format will enable computational biologists to use pathway commons data within gene set enrichment algorithms, such as GSEA.
 Available for all pathways within Pathway Commons (only from pathway database sources, not interaction database sources).
 Full data format details are available at: Broad GSEA Wiki, http://www.broad.mit.edu/cancer/software/gsea/wiki/index.php/Data_formats.

 Simple Interaction Format (BINARY_SIF)